strblr/react-stored/README.md

 Yes, `localStorage` is compartmentalized by domain but you could have several apps by domain.
 It's just a good habit to set a `keyPrefix` that is specific to your app.
 It defines a namespace.

 Also, imagine several customers already tested your app and have _their local copy_ of the store.
-Now say you wanna change the JSON schema because of some new requirements.
+Now say you wanna change the JSON structure because of some new requirements.
 You could just set `keyPrefix` to the **current version of the app**, thus preventing any hydration of outdated JSON saves.

 Here is typically what my `index.js` looks like :